 Cooking Beef Tenderloin:

-- *If you do not have a leave-in thermometer, take the tenderloin out of the oven to measure the temperature and close the oven so the oven temperature doesn’t lower.
-Remember to take the temperature of the center, at the thickest part.
+- Insert a leave-in thermometer though the side towards the center of the meat.
+(If you don’t have a leave-in thermometer, you will need to take the meat out of the oven to take the temperature.
+Close the oven so the oven temperature doesn’t lower.
+Remember to take the temperature of the center, at the thickest part.)

 - Cook beef tenderloin until it reaches 130°-135° for medium-rare or 140°-145° for medium.